AndrewElaryan/ICAtoVetaConversion/README.md

 ## Concatenating vibration Files

-1. In the VIB folder, click on the file &quot;zzlistvib.txt&quot;
+1. In the VIB folder, click on the file "zzlistvib.txt";
-2. Press &quot;Home&quot; on the top navigation bar and click &quot;Copy path&quot;
+2. Press "Home" on the top navigation bar and click "Copy path";
-3. Go to the code folder, hold &quot;Shift&quot; and right click
+3. Go to the code folder, hold "Shift"; and right click
-4. Select &quot;Open PowerShell window here&quot or "Open Command Prompt Here";
+4. Select "Open PowerShell window here" or "Open Command Prompt Here";
 5. Run the following:

     `python concatenateMatlabData.py`